 With WooCommerce and Shopify, requirements are clearer.
-Those reaching out to Jonathan’s agency are looking for something specific, either getting something fixed, or having a new feature developed.
+Those reaching out to Johnathan’s agency are looking for something specific, either getting something fixed, or having a new feature developed.

-After years of work and focusing on the new niche, Jonathan refuses anything that isn’t related to WooCommerce or Shopify.
+After years of work and focusing on the new niche, Johnathan refuses anything that isn’t related to WooCommerce or Shopify.
 However, he sends work he cannot do to a partner instead.

 On simplifying the sales process